mrmodise/senepe/README.md

 ### Summary

-`ng serve -o` for a dev server.
+`$ ng serve -o` for a dev server.
 App will open at `http://localhost:4200/`.

-For back-end code `cd backend` and `mvn package` to package the back-end code. ``java -jar target/senepe-0.0.1-SNAPSHOT.jar`` to execute the back-end code.
+For back-end code `$ cd backend` and `$ mvn package` to package the back-end code. ``$ java -jar target/senepe-0.0.1-SNAPSHOT.jar`` to execute the back-end code.
 REST API launches on port 8088.
 All routes are secured excluding `/auth`

 Completed modules: `registration`, `photo listing`, `login` and `photo uploading`.